“You've got to know when to hold 'em

 Hey goof ball, stop selling yourself short.
 You are deserving of happiness on every and any level that you desire, in any way that speaks to you.
 We are all deserving, no matter what anyone else says.
 The kicker in all of this, is that more often than not, it’s you that’s getting in your own way, not everyone else.
 We’ve all experienced a little self-sabotage here and there, right?
 Feels like shit to realize we shot ourselves in the foot, so, how about this crazy thought, instead of being your own blockade, you meander outside the lines a bit to see what possibilities open up to you?
 You may be surprised as to how much you are truly capable of, and won't know until you take a stroll into the unknown.
 Just a tiny bit.
 Cool/sad fact is, most people are having their own inner dialogue of What In The Fuck Am I Doing going on inside their head to even notice you possibly fucking it up.

 In order to be where you are, no matter where that currently is, you had to take a step into uncharted territories.
-Didn’t have to be a huge step, and no one even had to notice, the point is that you put yourself out there, and you are still alive to talk about it…. good or bad, you had to courage to, as Brene Brown says, to “step into the arena”, and the arena is a scary, unexplored place to enter.
+Didn’t have to be a huge step, and no one even had to notice, the point is that you put yourself out there, and you are still alive to talk about it…. good or bad, you had to courage to, as Brene Brown says, to “step into the arena”, and the arena is a scary, unexplored territory to explore.
 It can be a difficult place to maneuver if you’re not trusting your gut or forget how bad ass you truly are, especially when your junk is out there for everyone to see.
-You've survived this long, might as well keep heading towards your personal happy place, you've got the skills, use 'em.
+You've survived this long, might as well keep heading towards your personal happy place; you've got the skills, use 'em.

 One thing that is for certain, there will always be some sad, small minded human that will judge, complain, point, laugh or belittle you from afar.
 Fuck ‘em.
 They don’t have enough depth to comprehend your greatness and cannot understand what they don’t possess.
 You do not have time to waste pondering their toxic bullshit; you got places to be and goals to crush, baby.
 NOBODY flapping their gums with negativity deserves your respect until they have also put their shit out there among the other Life Explorers.
 Deserving people do not attack you if they disagree, they're smarter than that, and if not, walk far, far, away.